huss-osman/linux-fundamentals/linux/fundamentals/permissions.md

 # Linux File Permissions

 ## Overview
-Linux file permissions control who can read, write, or execute files and directories.
-They are a core part of system security and help prevent unauthorised access or accidental changes.
+**Linux file permissions** control who can read, write, or execute files and directories.
+They are a core part of **system security**, helping prevent unauthorised access or accidental changes.

-Understanding permissions is essential when working with servers, applications, and shared systems in DevOps environments.
+Understanding permissions is essential when working with servers, applications, and shared systems in **DevOps environments**, where proper access control ensures stability and security.

 ---